kaiudall/MATH4610/SoftwareManual/vectoraddition.md

 **Usage/Example:**

-The routine takes in a vector
+The routine takes in 2 vectors

       relerrornorm1([1,2,3], [1, 2, 3])